bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 1. Really liked working with the APIs after a little bit of fiddling.
 2. Basilica's API is surprisingly simple.
 3. Importing pickled information from queries.

+## Day 3

+1. Managed to get everything working locally, with CSS and jQuery AJAX.
+2. How basilica makes it really easy to create a predictive model from a text input.
+3. CSS was a pain, like usual.

+## Day 4

+1. Managed to push it online, and everything is working.
+2. How easy heroku is to use.
+3. Figuring out I didn't have the database online set up yet when pushing to heroku and the page wasn't working.